-If the student wishes to request a reconsideration of the dismissal, a written request to the Advisory Committee, with a copy sent to the Dean, must be submitted within seven calendar days of receipt of the dismissal letter.
+a copy sent to the Dean, must be submitted within seven calendar days of receipt of the dismissal letter.
 The Student Evaluations and Promotions Committee will review the request and render its recommendation in writing to the Dean.
 The student will be notified in writing of the Dean's decision within five working days of the committee's recommendation.
 The determination of the Dean is final.
-Students can be referred for evaluation and counseling for academic or personal concerns through the MMS Office of Admissions and Student Affairs.
+Students can be referred for evaluation and counseling for academic or personal concerns through the MMS Office of Admissions and StudentAffairs.